NCAR/climate-primer-water/doc/introduction.rst

      Relevant data for *species recovery and adaptive management* may
      include:

-     -  Water quality issues (water temperature, water chemistry,
+     -  Water quality (water temperature, water chemistry,
         sediment)

      -  Temperature trends and the potential future range